mfreiholz/mfreiholz.github.io/content/posts/make-a-class-thread-safe-cpp.md

 };
 ```

-The important change here is, that the check whether a value is in cache is within the same LOCK as the method to retrieve the cached value.
-Not only the class changes, also the implementation of the `main()` needs to be different now.
+The important change here is, that the check whether a value is in cache, is within the same LOCK as the method to retrieve the cached value.
+But not only the class changes, also the implementation of the `main()` needs to be different now.

 ```cpp
 int main(int argc, char** argv)